Approved

 3. Shall have a valid Maryland driver’s license or equivalent, with no record for DWI or DUI within the last two years.

-5. Shall successfully completed MFRI Hazardous Materials Operations or equivalent.
+5. Shall successfully completed MFRI Hazardous Materials Awareness or equivalent.

 6. Shall have successfully completed the following NIMS training.